elisaklunder/Multiple_Linear_Regression/README.md

 Inherits from Codemaker and runs the actual game.
 Its attributes are inherited from Codemaker.
 The additional methods are:

-_formatting_guess(): ìensures that the input given by the user is converted to uppercase.
-Private becasue internal details of the game's input processing shouldn't be public.
+_formatting_guess(): ensures that the input given by the user is converted to uppercase.
+Private because internal details of the game's input processing shouldn't be public.

 game(): public method that is called in the main and takes care of carrying out the game.
 It generates the secret code, prompts the user to input their guesses, receives user input guesses, and provides feedback to the user.
 After the max_iterations iterations are complete, the correct answer is revealed.